Avocarrot/hiring/back-end/online-assignment/bidder-exercise/INSTRUCTIONS.md

 - Passing end-to-end tests for the test cases listed above.
 - Step-by-step instructions on how to run your code and tests (how to compile, how to install dependencies, how to run code etc).

-# How we will assess your solution?
+# How will we assess your solution?

+**Completness:** Did you complete the implementation of the solution?

+**Test cases:** Did you write passing tests for the test cases listed above?

 **Code structure:** Is your code clean and readable?
 Do you write code that is testable, extensible and reusable?

-**Testing:** Did you write passing tests for the test cases listed above?
-Is your code covered by tests?

-- **Completness:** Did you complete the implementation of the solution?
-However, please note that this is not the most important factor we are looking at.
-We prefer incomplete solutions that follow good engineering practices.